Deploy applications on Kubernetes

 istio-demo-apps/recommendation 0.1.0 1.0.0 A Helm chart for A Helm chart to deploy recommendation demo application

-Enable automatic sidecar injection on the default
+Enable automatic sidecar injection on the default namespace,

 kubectl label ns default istio.io/rev=1-11-5 --overwrite